‘Naruto To Boruto: Shinobi Striker’: Shikamaru And Choji Confirmed, Character Types Detailed

 It comes as no surprise that these two will be part of Naruto to Boruto: Shinobi Striker since they played important roles in the franchise as part of the secondary cast.

-Shikamaru and Choji join already confirmed characters for Naruto to Boruto: Shinobi Striker namely Naruto, Sasuke, Sakura, Kakashi, Itachi, Kisame, Pain and Konan.
+Shikamaru and Choji join already confirmed characters for Naruto to Boruto: Shinobi Striker namely Naruto, Sasuke, Sakura, Kakashi, Itachi, Kisame, Pain, and Konan.
 Fans can expect more to be added including Boruto, whose name is in the title of the game itself.

 The same Weekly Shonen Jump magazine scan also revealed the classification system on characters that will be at play in Naruto to Boruto: Shinobi Striker.